MikhailKavaliou/databricks-pybuilder-plugin/README.md

 2. Deploy all the assets using the command `pyb deploy_to_cluster`.

-3. Get to the target folder in the Databricks seo workspace.
+3. Get to the target folder in the Databricks workspace.

 4. Attach the notebook to a cluster and run the script.